Others Others

 Indian law protects children from abuse by their parents, guardians, or other caregivers.
 The Indian Penal Code (IPC) covers offenses against children, including rape, kidnapping, and death caused by parental neglect or maltreatment.
 Penalties for these crimes can include imprisonment for up to 20 years.
 In addition, the IPC allows for civil suits against those who harm children.

-The Prevention of Cruelty to Children Act, 1986 sets out specific guidelines for protecting children from abuse.
-This legislation establishes procedures for reporting suspected cases of child abuse and makes it a criminal offense not to report such incidents.
-The Act also provides for the establishment of special units to investigate allegations of child maltreatment and implements measures to improve the welfare of children.
+The Prevention of Cruelty to Children Act, 1986 sets out specific guidelines for protecting child abuse laws.
+This legislation establishes procedures for reporting suspected cases of child abuse laws and makes it a criminal offense not to report such incidents.
+The Act also provides for the establishment of special units to investigate allegations of child maltreatment and implement measures to improve the welfare of children.

 The Indian Penal Code